grandq33769/dm_pj1/README.md

 method : 'fp' / 'apriori'

-t (data set = 'ibm') : 10/20
+tlen (data set = 'ibm') : 10/20

+    Length of each transaction

-i (data set = 'ibm') : 2/4
+items (data set = 'ibm') : 2/4

+    Maximum pattern length

 d (data set = 'ibm') : 5/10/15/20/25/30

+    Data size

 Not all combination of T/I/D will success, it depends on .data in directory

 ## Dependency ##